 Today’s technology allows for a positive disruption of this model.
 Computer based training, live-online training, and quick reference card based learning not only allow for minimization of cost per person, but can also serve as ongoing support – reducing the burden felt by the help desk.

 New technologies must be vetted against actual departmental needs, as every agency has its own set of responsibilities.
-Agencies have partnered with Solo Learning to research and implement new government technology needed to maximize actual results.
+Agencies have partnered with Synergistx to research and implement new government technology needed to maximize actual results.